PurnimaPathak44/Project-1/README.md

 - ['Action', 'Adventure', 'Sci-Fi']	= 16 oscar wins

 Main Findings:
+- If the objective for a successful movie is to win the oscars than picking a genre that is more serious such as Drama or Adventure could be beneficial.
 -

 ### "Movie Film Ratings (G, PG, PG-13, R) Analysis"